You are here

 Eastern neighbours & Russia

-The eastern neighbourhood is of strategic importance to the EU: although the Union’s relations with the states of the region vary significantly, the EU and its eastern neighbours maintain high levels of interdependence in several different spheres: from trade and energy flows to the joint management of security challenges and migration.
+The Eastern neighbourhood is of strategic importance to the EU: although the Union’s relations with the states of the region vary significantly, the EU and its Eastern neighbours maintain high levels of interdependence in several different spheres, from trade and energy flows to the joint management of security challenges and migration.

 Association Agreements containing provisions on the establishment of deep and comprehensive free trade areas, form the cornerstones of EU engagement.
 Such agreements have been signed and are implemented by Ukraine, Moldova, and Georgia.